GerritCodeReview/aws-gerrit/dual-master/README.md

 to the EC2 instances for troubleshooting purposes.
 The key pair is automatically generated and stored in a `pem` file on the current directory.
 To use when ssh-ing into your instances as follow: `ssh -i cluster-keys.pem ec2-user@<ec2_instance_ip>`

+#### Replication-Service

+Optionally this recipe can be deployed so that replication *to* master instances is available.

+By setting the environment variable `REPLICATION_SERVICE_ENABLED=true`, this recipe will set up and configure additional resources that will allow other other sites to replicate to a specific endpoint, exposed as:

+* For GIT replication `$(GIT_REPLICATION_SUBDOMAIN).$(HOSTED_ZONE_NAME):9148`

+* For Git Admin replication `$(GIT_REPLICATION_SUBDOMAIN).$(HOSTED_ZONE_NAME):1022`

+The service will persist git data on the same EFS volume mounted by the gerrit master1 and gerrit master2.

+Note that the replication endpoint is not internet-facing, thus replication requests must be coming from a peered VCP.

 ### Cleaning up